ScottColeSW/HR-Analytics/README.md

 This project aims to provide a comprehensive understanding of HR analytics and its applications in improving recruitment efficiency.
 Feel free to explore each section for detailed analyses and insights.

 ## Important Formulas

-# HR Analytics Project

-Welcome to the HR Analytics Project - Simplifying HR Insights for Everyone!

-## Overview

-🚀 Elevate your HR practices with data-driven insights!
-This project provides straightforward analyses and key metrics to optimize recruitment, boost engagement, and foster diversity within your organization.

-## Key Formulas

 1. **Turnover Rate:**
    - Formula: Turnover Rate = (Number of Employees Left / Average Number of Employees) * 100